Understanding your virtual mobile number options

-A Sender ID is the name or mobile number that your SMS campaigns are delivered from, which makes it a very important piece when it comes to your mobile brand and credibility.
-The most common Sender ID options include: shared virtual numbers, dedicated virtual numbers, shortcodes, and custom sender ID's.
+All of your SMS campaigns are delivered from a virtual mobile number, which makes it a very important piece when it comes to your mobile brand and credibility.
+The most common options include shared or dedicated virtual mobile numbers, toll-free numbers, shortcodes, and custom sender IDs.

 For number consistency and exclusivity, most businesses choose a dedicated virtual number.
 Dedicated numbers allow you to receive SMS replies.
-These numbers can have a visual component if you purchase a gold or vanity number, which gives your customers an easier number to remember.
+These numbers can have a visual component if you lease a gold or a vanity number, which gives your customers an easier number to remember.

 Standard vs Gold vs Vanity